-2. Background on small business credit markets and economic growth
+3. Public policy and small business credit markets

 The promotion of small businesses is a cornerstone of economic policy for a large number of industrialized countries.
 Public support for small enterprise appears to be based on the widely held perception that the small business sector is an incubator of economic growth, a place where innovation takes place and new ideas become economically viable business enterprises.
 In addition, policymakers routinely point to small businesses as important sources of employment growth.
 It is not surprising, then, that there is widespread political support for government programs, tax breaks, and other subsidies aimed at encouraging the growth and development of small business in the United States, and increasingly, around the world.